-It’s that time of the year again.
-High school students across the nation are taking their Advanced Placement Tests so they can receive college credits.
-Indeed, to save college tuition is advantageous; however, sometimes not enrolling in general education classes, such as Composition 101, is disadvantageous for some students.
+In early May, high school students across the nation take their Advanced Placement Tests so they can receive college credits.
+Indeed, to save college tuition is advantageous; however, sometimes not enrolling in general education classes, such as Composition 101, is disadvantageous for students.

 “A few of the nation’s top private and public high schools have dropped the AP courses, on the belief that their teachers created better courses than the AP.
 [Click here and here for archives of two New York Times articles].

 “A reader responded to an earlier post about the Tucson BASIS charter schools by questioning the value of AP courses and tests: ‘Here is the essence of what Tim Steller wrote about BASIS-Tuscon: ‘the Basis schools require students to take eight AP courses before graduation, take six AP tests and pass at least one…That naturally helps Basis place high in the U.S. News rankings…’ Steller adds this important point in his article about BASIS, made by an education consultant: ‘AP has pulled the wool over people’s eyes across the nation…’

 “‘Actually, it’s the College Board that has ‘pulled the wool over people’s eyes.’
 About AP, to be sure.
 But also about the SAT and PSAT, and Accuplacer, the placement test used by more than 60 percent of community colleges.
 They’re all mostly worthless, more hype than reality…